irwtdvoys/aoc-2023/readme.md

 ##### Day 09

 Not much to say really.
 Simple part 1 and just reversed the values and ran again for part 2.

+##### Day 10

+Used line crossing counts to detect inside/outside for part 2, there's probably efficiency gain to be had there but it runs fast so left it as is.